CDAGaming/CraftPresence-Mirror/README.md

 ### Minecraft Issues + Additional Build Info

-Despite best efforts, issues can occur due to the state of Mojang's Codebase.
+Despite best efforts, issues can occur due to the state of the Minecraft Codebase.

 These issues can hinder certain portions of the backend in addition to cause certain parts of the mod to not work.